8 Years Later, I Finally Feel Like I'm Over My Ex

 It was time to break up.
 I knew it was the right thing and so did he.
 But almost from the moment we stopped being a couple, I felt the grief and the loss tearing inside me.
 It was my first relationship and I didn’t know what to do with myself.

 "Sometimes it’s the nature and timing of the ending that makes it hard to move on.
-Abrupt, unexpected and unexplained endings can be particularly challenging," Harris continues.
-"Another reason can be that we’re stuck on our idealised future and can’t seem to update the template."
+Abrupt, unexpected, and unexplained endings can be particularly challenging," Dr. Harris continues.
+"Another reason can be that we’re stuck on our idealized future and can’t seem to update the template."

-The breakup overshadowed my entire third year at uni.
-Every club, cafe and event may as well have had the words 'Remember when you were here with Matt?' blaring out in flashing neon lights.
-I’d always been keen for a party but I drank so much on nights out that I started to scare myself.
+The breakup overshadowed my entire third year at university.
+Every club, cafe, and event may as well have had the words "Remember when you were here with Matt?" blaring out in flashing neon lights.
+I’d always been keen on a party, but I drank so much on nights out that I started to scare myself.
 Every time I was tagged in a photo on Facebook, I hoped Matt would see.
-I didn’t really date anyone but I slept with multiple guys.
+I didn’t really date anyone, but I slept with multiple guys.
 I’d fight to stay in the present while memories of my loving, passionate sex with Matt elbowed their way to the front of my mind.

 Advertisement